 Currently, while our application tries to output a descriptive and apt message for each error, we have received feedback

 that some of our error message could be more descriptive.
-One such example is trying to edit the root ~/
+One such example is trying to edit the root ~/ directory or

 trying to edit a directory that does not exist.
 In both cases, the error message given

-.
+is Path does not exist in ProfBook.
 In this example, we could have mention that you are unable to edit the root

 directory for the prior and that the Path does not lead to a student/group for the latter.
 This is just one example, we